This decorative Totoro crochet wall hanging is the perfect addition for any Ghibli lover’s home

 |Fasten off, tie in the ends|

-For a nice finish and symmetry, align the centre seam of the belly pointing upwards.
-This isn’t essential, but it will give a nice finished look to Totoro.
+In order to keep symmetry, align the centre seam of the white belly pointing upwards.
+However, this isn’t essential, but it will give a nice finished look to Totoro.

-Now attach the next colour, grey from the centre seam to continue.
+Following this, you attach the next colour, grey from that centre seam and continue crocheting around.